Whyteleafe Circular walk

 - Go along Fox Lane to the B2030.
 Cross over and take a footpath heading north-east and then east across Coulsdon Common to Stites Hill Road.
 Cross over and follow a permissive horse ride near the edge of the common, then veer left across meadows to Hayes Lane.
 Cross the road and go past the wartime Rifle Range to Kenley Airfield.
 Go around the hangars on its southern edge and head north along its eastern perimeter.
 Veer right onto a path going downhill alongside Coxes Wood.
 Halfway down, turn left onto a path going along the top of a sloping area of grassland, Whyteleafe Bank.

-Buses go to Coulsdon, Purley and Croydon from a stop here if you want to abandon the walk.
+When you reach the B2030 there is a stop on the left for buses to Coulsdon, Purley and Croydon if you want to abandon the walk.

-- To continue the walk cross the road carefully and take the path opposite through the wooded common.
-Where it splits fork right, soon passing a house off to the right and swinging round to the right.
+- To continue the walk cross the main road carefully onto the track opposite through the wooded common.
+In 100m fork right onto a side path, soon passing a house off to the right.
 After passing a pond the path drops down to a road (Stites Hill Road).

 Cross over and go uphill on a permitted horse ride, with a fenced enclosure (The Maze) on your left.
 As it swings round to the left fork right to stay on the horse ride, uphill through the trees.

 - Follow the ride into a semi-open area (taking either fork where it splits), with the Merlewood Estate Offices? off to the right beyond the footpath.
-In front of another grazing enclosure veer left alongside its fence, passing some fine ornamental trees.
-Follow a path diagonally down across a small meadow to the bottom corner.
+When level with the end of Merlewood Close, veer left in front of a wooden fieldgate to stay outside a grazing enclosure, with some fine ornamental trees beyond its fence on your right.
+Follow the path diagonally down across a small meadow.

-- Go through a wide gap beneath some large trees and bear slightly right up a larger meadow to an exit in the tree boundary at the top (not the gap in the far corner where the Main Walk came in).
+- In the bottom corner go through a wide gap beneath some large trees and bear right up a larger meadow to an exit in the tree boundary at the top (not the gap in the far right-hand corner where the Main Walk came in).
 At the top go up a steep little bank and out through a gate onto a road (Hayes Lane).